Steak Tartare 101: The Raw Facts about Your Burning Questions

 woman happily eating steak tartare in a restaurant, sipping on a glass of red wine

-The taste of beef tartare varies by recipe, type of meat, and amount of ingredients used, but generally speaking, some people describe the taste as rich, tender, and beefy.
+The taste of beef tartare varies by recipe, type of meat, and amount of ingredients used, but generally speaking, some people describe its taste as rich, tender, and beefy.
 Kind of like eating a high-quality steak but with a more intense and beefy flavour.

 The combination of seasonings added to the dish adds depth and complexity to the overall taste, while the raw egg yolk on top adds a creamy and slightly savoury element.